 Let’s take the second part first and talk about deforestation.
-Tropical deforestation contributes about 15% of the world’s greenhouse gas emissions, making forests an incredibly valuable part of the climate conversation.
+Tropical forest loss contributes about 15% of the world’s greenhouse gas emissions, making forests an incredibly valuable part of the climate conversation.

 Alongside the climate benefits, forests also provide habitat for 70% of the world’s species, allow for improved water quality and support livelihoods for indigenous communities.
 So INPE’s announcement is absolutely tragic—especially when you consider that the amount of tropical forest lost in just one year equals the size of the state of Delaware.